Satellite downlink scheduling problem: A case study: Schedule Generator Algorithm

 \section{Schedule Generator Algorithm}

-This section describes the greedy algorithm we use to generate a schedule from a given ordered subset of requests $V$.
+This section describes the schedule generation algorithm we use to produce a schedule from a given ordered subset of requests $V$.
 Let us start by introducing some terminology and notations to simplify the discussion.